CTPache/AAT_Unity/README.md

-# Phoenix Wright Ace Attorney Trilogy - Modding/Translating tools
+# Phoenix Wright Ace Attorney Trilogy - Modding/Translating project

 ## Running the project
 ### From the Unity Editor